 At a crowded disco, Alex dances with Vanessa but acknowledges Manay’s signals to him.
 He excuses himself to go to the restroom, followed by Manay, the two of them agreeing to meet up after he brings Vanessa home.
 In a parking lot, Febrero and Baby are engaged in heavy petting in his taxicab, with Febrero convincing Baby to put out by claiming to love her and promising marriage as usual; their session (and those of other necking couples) is interrupted by a security guard who uses a megaphone to tell everyone to get off “private property.”

 Meanwhile, after having had sex, Manay makes Alex promise to have no other gay lover; Alex agrees, but asks Manay to get help for Bea’s blindness.
-Manay goes to the massage parlor as a heart-attack victim is being brought out and bumps into Kano.
+Manay goes to the massage parlor as a heart-attack victim is being carried out and bumps into Kano.
 The two of them have a discussion about true love, with Kano confessing that Bea’s her true love although she couldn’t extract the same level of commitment from her, and Manay stating that he doesn’t believe that love is more than just an illusion.
-While taking Bea to her home in Chinatown, Manay admits to being cynical about people’s claims while Bea tells him she just ignores anything that’s irrelevant to her; they agree to meet later to look for an eye specialist.
+While taking Bea to her home in Chinatown, Manay admits to being cynical about people’s claims while Bea tells him she just ignores anything that’s irrelevant to her; they agree to go later to Ade’s hospital to look for an eye specialist.

 At the driveway of the hospital where Ade works, Manay, Bea, and Gaying are accosted by a mystic, who tells Bea that she (in an earlier existence) was an infamous 18th-century coquette who broke men’s hearts – hence blindness as her punishment.
 The three ogle a movie shoot being set up but are shooed away by a policeman.
-At the hospital reception desk, Manay approaches the head nurse to call for Ade, who he thinks could help Bea; the head nurse as well as the other nurses couldn’t find Ade’s name in the employees’ logbook, prompting an exchange of words between them and Manay.
-Ade is in fact at a violent rich man’s home, quarreling with the guy because of his excessive jealousy.
+At the hospital reception desk, Manay approaches the head nurse to call for Ade, but the head nurse as well as the other nurses couldn’t find Ade’s name in the employees’ logbook, prompting an exchange of words between them and Manay.
+Ade is in fact at an abusive rich man’s home, quarreling with the guy because of his jealousy over her promiscuity.